credativ/plutono/docs/sources/panels/transformations/apply-transformations.md

 # Apply transformations

-You can apply transformations from the Transform tab of the Grafana panel editor, which is located next to the Queries tab.
+You can apply transformations from the Transform tab of the Plutono panel editor, which is located next to the Queries tab.
 See also, [Debug  transformations](#debug-transformations).

 To apply a transformation: